nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-functional-overview.md

 Once the retrieve is completed, the banner will display information about the preview availability and the option to download the content.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Nuxeo Coldstorage/Retrieved from Coldstorage
     name: RetrieveFromCS3.png
     addins#screenshot#up_to_date
 --}}
 ![Retrieved from Coldstorage ](nx_asset://514f7467-bce2-404c-9d76-0864c1869b57)

 By default, the file will be available for download for 24h.
 For now, that value can be changed for all files by adding a configuration to the `nuxeo.conf` file.
-So, for example, if we want the file available for 48hs, we can add:
+So, for example, if we want the file available for 48 hours, we can add:

 ```
 nuxeo.coldstorage.numberOfDaysOfAvailability.value.default= 2
 ```

 ## Restore from Cold Storage
-When the user no longer wants the file to be stored in Cold Storage, she can request a restore by clicking on the restore button.
+When you no longer want the file to be stored in Cold Storage, you can request a restore by clicking on the restore button.
 The operation is also asynchronous, and the user will be notified via email once it's completed and the banner will disappear.
 The send to Cold Storage button will be available again.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Nuxeo Coldstorage/Restore from Coldstorage button